 - With a weight restriction for your luggage: Depending on what your summer itinerary looks like, try to stick with one walking shoe, one pair of sandals, and one pair of heeled shoes.

 Pack items that you know you’ll wear, not just that you’d like to wear.
-It is fun to be fashionable when you travel, but be realistic about what you will actually wear in your final destination.
+It is fun to be fashionable when you travel, but be realistic about what you will actually wear to your final destination.

 If you know that you struggle with heat, for example, be mindful of the fabrics that you pack so that you don’t just end up reaching for the same one or two items that are actually breathable.